prajapati-yash/flowsense/README.md

 🚀 **One Sentence.
 Atomic Execution.**

-FlowSense is an AI-driven blockchain platform that bridges natural language interaction with automated cryptocurrency operations on Flow blockchain.
-Transform complex DeFi workflows into simple human expressions like *"Send 100 FLOW to Alice tomorrow"* or *"Use my claimed rewards to buy and stake more tokens"*.
+FlowSense is an AI-driven blockchain platform built natively for the Flow ecosystem, bridging natural language interaction with automated cryptocurrency operations.
+Transform complex Flow DeFi workflows into simple human expressions like *"Send 100 FLOW to Alice tomorrow"* or *"Use my claimed rewards to buy and stake more tokens"*.

 ## 🎯 What FlowSense Achieves